wso2/integration-studio/gh-docs/developer-guide/integration-studio-catalogue.md

 13. Ask marketing team to add the packs to Atuwa.
 14. Test the Integration Studio in all platforms and release.
 15. Update the new release tag [here](https://github.com/wso2/integration-studio/releases)
+16. Create a new branch for the latest release updates.

 ## Creating DMG for macOS